monzo/progression-framework/frameworks/engineering/specialism/productOwner.md

       - level: 1
         criteria:
           - "Always starts with user needs and acts as the voice of the user within their team."
-          - "Able to translate needs into user stories/jobs to be done.
-Ensures that anything shipped meets users needs.
-Understands the fidelity needed for different stages of rollout."
+          - "Able to translate needs into user stories/jobs to be done."
+          - "Ensures that anything shipped meets users needs."
+          - "Understands the fidelity needed for different stages of rollout."
       - level: 2
         criteria:
-          - "Can identify who users are and what their needs are, based on evidence.
-Regularly engages with users and can carry out usability testing unassisted."
+          - "Can identify who users are and what their needs are, based on evidence."
+          - "Regularly engages with users and can carry out usability testing unassisted."
           - "Creates shared context and understanding of user needs in their team.
-Helps their team to identify and solve user problems, instead of jumping to features.
-Ensures that solutions to problems are delightful and high quality."
+          - "Helps their team to identify and solve user problems, instead of jumping to features."
+          - "Ensures that solutions to problems are delightful and high quality."
       - level: 3
         criteria:
-          - "In depth knowledge of current and potential users.
-Manages trade-offs between user needs."
+          - "In depth knowledge of current and potential users."
+          - "Manages trade-offs between user needs."
           - "Ensures their area of the product delights their intended audiences and forms a coherent experience with other features."
           - "Champions users and a user-centred approach with stakeholders."
       - level: 4